Greensburg Traffic Ticket & Speeding Lawyer Near You

 Though a traffic citation or speeding ticket may not be as serious when compared to other criminal matters, you owe it to yourself and your future interests to review your options.
 The cumulative effect of points on your driving record could lead to much more than just a fine.
 For more information on fighting a speeding ticket in Greensburg, contact Worgul, Sarna & Ness, Criminal Defense Attorneys, by calling (724) 834-1275 or via our website.

-We can set up a no-cost assessment with a ticket defense and speeding lawyer.
+We can set up a no-cost assessment with a ticket defense and speeding lawyer near you.
 We have assisted many drivers in Greensburg and throughout Westmoreland County, and we’re happy to help you too.